darul75/angular-awesome-slider/README.md

 Why
 -------------

+Original implementation provides very nice features but too much for my needs, this one is simplifyed.

-Original implementation was split in many files, with too much features for me, and not angular integrated.
+Source files were divided in several files, and not angular integrated.

+It takes me time to make it works and all jquery code is included in directive, I do not know if it is the best thing to do today ;)

 Demo
 -------------